 It was a time of great transition for the United States when Admiral James L. Holloway III took the helm as the Navy’s top military leader, member of the Joint Chiefs of Staff, and acting Chairman of the Joint Chiefs of Staff in 1974.
 The nation and the Navy were healing from the trauma of Vietnam and transitioning from the draft to an all-volunteer force.

 While bolstering predecessor Admiral Elmo Zumwalt’s revolutionary strategic and personnel initiatives, Admiral Holloway set goals of his own on readiness, flexibility, offensive capability, balance, and personnel professionalism and stability.

-The seasoned admiral had the difficult task of leading the Navy through the challenges of inflation, defense spending cuts, and the 1973 Arab oil embargo.
+The seasoned admiral had the difficult task of leading the Navy through the challenges of inflation, defense spending cuts, and the effects of the 1973 Arab oil embargo.

 As the tension between the United States and the Soviet Union increased after the fall of Saigon in 1975, and communism spread into Angola by Soviet and Cuban forces in 1976, Admiral Holloway was among other military leaders who held the line as the Soviets continued to flex their growing fleet further and further into international waters.
 Playing a crucial role in negotiations during Strategic Arms Limitation Talks (SALT) with the Soviet Union, Admiral Holloway’s direct influence on President Gerald Ford ended the SALT II Treaty proposal to ban the cruise missile, which is still the Navy’s principal offensive weapon for destroyers, cruisers, and submarines.